LysergikProductions/Android-Installer/README.md

 - "0"
 - "."

-Or, enter "fire" to tell the script you are installing a build on an Amazon device.
+Enter "fire" to tell the script you are installing a build on an Amazon device.
+Otherwise, drag in the OBB to the terminal window and press enter to continue the installation process.